Digital Meaning

 Here are a few takeaways we’ve learned through lots of iteration.

-• Stop trying to link out from LinkedIn’s platform.
-Studies have shown that posts that encourage the user to stay on the platform perform better in the algorithm — one study found that posts without links perform six times better.
+- Stop trying to link out from LinkedIn’s platform.
+Studies have shown that posts that encourage the user to stay on the platform perform better in the algorithm.

-• Create LinkedIn posts from existing blog content on your website.
-Keeping them between 1,200-1,600 words and coupling them with, say, a PDF carousel that summarized the main points, is proven to have higher performance — 3x more clicks according to some experiments.
+- Instead, create LinkedIn posts from existing blog content.
+Keeping them between 1,200–1,600 words, and coupling them with, say, a PDF carousel that summarized the main points is proven to have higher performance - 3x more clicks according to some experiments.

-• Following up in a comment with a link back to the article a few days later subtly brings the post back into the algorithm and drives traffic back to your site — a double whammy for SEO.
+- Following up in a comment with a link to the article a few days later subtly calls attention to the post once again in the feed and drives traffic back to your site - a double whammy for SEO.

-• Reposting, even with a caption, doesn’t go far with the LinkedIn algorithm.
-It’s best to redirect that effort to creating original content (unless you’re trying to cultivate a relationship with a particular influencer — then, resharing their content can be a flattering way to catch their attention!).
+- Reposting, even with a caption, doesn’t go far with the LinkedIn algorithm.
+It’s best to redirect that effort toward creating original content (unless you’re trying to cultivate a relationship with a particular influencer - then, resharing their content can be a flattering way to catch their attention!).

-• Hit “Notify Employees” when posting from your corporate page so that all of your employees can see what you’ve posted and help extend your reach by liking or commenting on your content.
+- Hit “Notify Employees” when posting from your corporate page so that all employees can see what you’ve posted and help extend your reach by liking or commenting on your content.

 Each of these small moves synergistically works to maximize the performance of each individual post — and ultimately, the channel as a whole.